ASCNomuda/ascnomuda.github.io/_posts/2017-01-27-esterline-racal.md

 * Reduce the labour costs involved with WI generation and maintenance.
 * Able to respond more rapidly to the changing requirements of Lean Manufacturing.
 * Increase the quality and consistency of the production documentation available.
-* Reduce the learning curve associated with the introduction of a new product variant.
+* Reduce the learning curve associated with the introduction of a new product variant

 #### How We Helped